python/cpython/Doc/library/sqlite3.rst

    Register the *converter* callable to convert SQLite objects of type *typename* into a Python object of a specific type.
 The converter is invoked for all SQLite values of type *typename*.
-Consult the parameter *detect_types* of :meth:`Connection.connect` for information regarding how type detection works.
+Consult the parameter *detect_types* of :func:`connect` for information regarding how type detection works.

    Note: *typename* and the name of the type in your query are matched in a case-insensitive manner.